The Municipality of Eskilstuna has a management model that clearly connects its vision with its people

 The municipality has developed a management model that safeguards and develops its operating activities, as well as supporting the improvements needed to ensure its four-year strategic targets can be achieved.
 The management model also connects the municipality’s 8,500 staff with its vision.

 Integrating performance management, HR and finances in one place is really valuable to us.Tommy Malm, CFO, the Municipality of Eskilstuna

-“When we have all the information in a single solution, it’s easy to track things: seeing our vision transformed into action, what our units and people are doing, and the results we are achieving.”
+Another objective is to use Hypergene to create strategic plans and set strategic targets.
+“When we have all information in a single system, it’s easy to track things – to follow up on how our vision is being transformed into action, what our units and people are doing, and the results we are achieving.”

 Currently, about 1,000 people are using Hypergene to plan and follow up on operations.

 “This has enabled our municipal politicians and unit managers to track how operating activities are progressing,” Malm says.

 The solution also offers vital support to other staff, who are at the heart of municipal operations.

 “The scorecards, and the fact that unit managers can now get the necessary information quickly, simply and in an understandable format, help create a dialogue in our monthly workplace meetings on the results operations are achieving.
 We sign an agreement with every employee once a year, which sets out everyone’s contribution to our collective vision and the fulfilment of each unit’s targets.
 This is critical to success in the short and long term,” Malm concludes.

 - About 1,000 people use a single system to plan and follow up on operations, HR and finance.